-Here is the list of the lanes that have now been named:
+Here is the list of the lanes that have now been named - older, already named, Lanes noted at end of list:

 1. South of Longboat Avenue (north of rail tracks).
 APPROVED NAME: TOM LONGBOAT LANE To commemorate Tom Longboat.
 Thomas Charles Longboat (Cogwagee) (1887-1949) was an Onondaga distance runner from the Six Nations of the Grand River First Nation Indian reserve near Brantford, Ontario, and for much of his career the dominant long distance runner of the time.
 By law 174-2013